 Today's blog #7 on genealogy features my SCOTTISH roots.
 Before my AncestryDNA results, I hadn't spent too much time on this line - it follows my father's line - through my 3x grand father George Richards' wife, Cecelia ---> see tree below.
-I assumed we had some Scottish in us given my GGG Gramma's last… Continue reading On Genealogy: Great Scott!
-Descendants of Andrew McKenzie
+I'm unable to go back any further - the records stop at Andrew… Continue reading On Genealogy: Great Scott!
+Descendants of Andrew McKenzie & Agnes Leckie of Lanark Co, Ont.

 Hello all!
 Happy Thursday!
 It's a soggy, dreary and wet one out there as I write today ... ever so fitting as today's blog entry #6 focusses on my English roots and follows my paternal grand mother's, father's side.
 I haven’t written exclusively about them yet, but, I have mentioned my Gramma Sally in preceding… Continue reading On Genealogy: The LEE Side of Me …